neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ![](/guides/images/chatbot-astro-postgres-llamaindex/b812ef9a-df98-4d46-aa0a-71711a967eeb.png)

-and you are now done with setting up an Amazon ECS task definition for your service.
+You are now done with setting up an Amazon ECS task definition for your service.
 Let's move on to creating an Amazon ECS Cluster.

 ### Create an Amazon ECS Cluster